-In this section, we’re going to study one of the simplest continuation patterns that develop in the middle of a strong trading market.
+In this section, we’re going to study one of the most straightforward continuation patterns that develop in the middle of a robust trading market.
 The flag price formation is similar to the wedge chart pattern, but the lines that encapsulate the flag structure don’t converge, but the support and resistance levels are parallel.
-The second major difference is that the flag pattern develops within a shorter time period.
+The second significant difference is that the flag pattern develops within a shorter period.

 In the study of technical analysis, there are two types of flags:

 - Bullish Flags